richardrigutins/virgil-agent/README.md

 - MicrosoftAppTenantId

 > **Note**: if you create the Azure Bot resource using the User Assigned Identity option, you need to assign the same identity to the bot service.

+## Future work

+Features planned for future work include:

+- Photo recognition: Virgil will be able to recognize objects in photos (monuments, paintings, etc.) and provide information about them.
+- Mobile app: Virgil will be available as a mobile app, with additional features (e.g. speech recognition, saving past conversations, etc.).

 ## Contributing